pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

   }
 }
 ```

-The `sharedComputation` method can also access any dependencies it needs since they are properties
-on the reducer.

 This effectively works the same as before, but now when a user action is sent all logic is executed
 at once without sending an additional action.
 This also fixes the other problems we mentioned above.